gchq/Gaffer/core/graph/README.md

 interface and register it with the graph when you build a `Graph` instance.

 ## FAQs
+Here are some frequently askedd questions

+#### How can I export to another graph using User authorisations?

 To use an example of the authorised Graph exporter within the road-traffic-demo using the proxy-store, follow these steps.

 -Clone Gaffer twice, instance A and instance B.